Skip to main content

 Dining

 Outdoor adventure is sure to enhance your appetite.
-For lunch and snack breaks while you’re out on the mountain, Vista Hall in Mountain Village offers a variety of cuisine options, lots of seating, and an expansive deck looking out at Lone Peak.
+For lunch and snack breaks while you’re out on the mountain, Vista Hall in Mountain Village is easy to stop by and has lots of options.
 Headwaters Grille is great for families if you’re on the North Side.
 For upscale alpine dining, make a reservation for Everett's 8800 for lunch or dinner, accessed by a ride up Ramcharger 8.

-Mountain Village has a variety of dining options, from the family-friendly Chet's Bar & Grill and craft burgers & brews at Montana Jack to fine dining at the newly renovated Peaks Chophouse and Wine Lounge.
+Mountain Village has a variety of dining options, from full-service restaurants to cafes and a small grocery store.
 A short drive down the road, the Big Sky Town Center and Meadow Village offer even more variety.

 Explore Dining

-Here at Big Sky Resort, we believe that outfitting you with today’s leading technology will make the most out of your experience on our mountain and the next.
+Here at Big Sky Resort, aim to outfit you with the best gear so you can make the most out of your time on our mountain.
 In every shop, we help you seek your adventure, whether it be with gear or gifts for your family.
-Come on in; we’ve got you covered.
 Don’t miss a trip down to Big Sky Town Center, where even more shopping and opportunities await.

 Explore Shopping